JingRonggg/DSAI-project/README.md

 ## What did we learn from this project?
 - Handling insufficent data using bootstrapping methods
 - Natural Language Processing, Use of nlkt library
+- Usage of Multi-Output regressor to check for non-linear relationship
 - Concepts about Stemming, Lemmatization and Tokenizing under Natural Language Processing
 - Collaborating using GitHub